 On Sanibel Island in Southwest Florida you really live side by side with nature.
 Its special relation to nature makes Sanibel one of the most unique Florida islands.

 No high rises are allowed on Sanibel.
 New structures are not permitted to be taller than the tallest palm tree.
 That contributes to Sanibel’s laid-back island vibe.
-By a distance the island’s historic Sanibel Lighthouse at 98-feet (30 m) is its tallest building.
+By a margin the island’s historic Sanibel Lighthouse at 98-feet (30 m) is its tallest building.

 At night the Florida island also gets really dark.
 To keep light pollution at a minimum there are no street or traffic lights on Sanibel Island.
 On top of that no lights at all should be visible from the beach.
 Artificial lights near the shoreline could disorientate the sea turtles.